- Overview of the Chatham Ansteys

 Charles Anstey was born in 1793 in Maidstone, Kent (his birth details confirmed in the 1861 Census) to parents John Anstey and Elizabeth.
 This is the only ‘Anstey’ birth we find in Maidstone at this time, and currently have no clue who John Anstey and Elizabeth are, or where they are from.

-Charles Anstey married Mary Gavine in Frindsbury, Kent in 1819 (witnesses were Richard Gates and Elizabeth Fowell).
-They had children in Chatham (and later Sheerness where they moved in c 1834):
+Charles Anstey joined the Royal Navy in 1811 (see below), then he married Mary Gavine in Frindsbury, Kent in 1819 (witnesses were Richard Gates and Elizabeth Fowell).
+They had children in Harwich, Chatham (and later Sheerness where they moved in c1834):

 - Sarah Mary Anstey (b 1824 – Charles was indicated as a ‘gunman’ in this baptism, married Thomas Bartlett in Sheppey in 1846, her father Charles was indicated as a “Naval Officer“);